jsoung/i4g/tests/adhoc/README.md

 -   **Description:** Demonstrates the analyst dashboard functionality, showcasing how data is visualized and interacted with in the `i4g` project.
 -   **Usage:** `python tests/adhoc/analyst_dashboard_demo.py`

+### `synthesize_review_cases.py`
+-   **Description:** Seeds the `ReviewStore` with synthetic queue entries so the analyst dashboard has cases to triage.
+-   **Usage:** `python tests/adhoc/synthesize_review_cases.py --reset --queued 5 --in-review 2 --accepted 1 --rejected 1`

 ### `manual_ingest_demo.py`
 -   **Description:** A manual, end-to-end smoke test for the full ingestion and retrieval pipeline.
 It initializes the stores, ingests two sample scam cases, and then performs a similarity query to verify the results.
 -   **Usage:** `python tests/adhoc/manual_ingest_demo.py`

 ### `manual_report_demo.py`
 -   **Description:** A manual test for generating reports based on predefined data.
-It verifies the report generation logic without exporting.
+It verifies the report generation logic without exporting and writes the markdown draft to `data/reports/`.
 -   **Usage:** `python tests/adhoc/manual_report_demo.py`

 ### `manual_report_export_demo.py`